 Go to Explore and locate the newly added data connector.
 Expand it to see the CSV file and its discovered columns.
 Drag the file to the dashboard canvas to see its values displayed in a table visualization (in Raw Data format).

 4. Define columns

-First, go to Explore and locate the flat file data connector.
-Right-click (or long top) on the data connector and click Edit from the context menu.
+First, locate the flat file data connector from the main menu or from the Explore window.
+Right-click (or long tap) on the data connector and click Edit from the context menu.

 In the Define Data Structure dialog, select the table and then scroll down to see the discovered columns.
 The columns are discovered on-demand so if you don't see any listed, click Re-discover table.

 Select a column and then set the details for the column as needed.
 For example, date/time columns are discovered as string columns so you'll want to change the data type to Date/Time.

 Starting in Version 3.0, it is possible to read multiple files under the same folder.
 To do this, specify the path using a wildcard character as a filename.
 Files with the same structure will be loaded simultaneously.

 For example, the folder below contains 2 CSV files with the same structure: